 Losing your drivers license is a traumatic experience.
 Maybe you looked away for one second and then noticed it was gone.
 Maybe you misplaced it somewhere in your room … And then were forced to clean while frantically trying to find it.
 No matter how you lost your license, it’s imperative that you get it replaced ASAP.
 Yes, you can replay your whole night in your head or retrace your steps, but the bottom line is that you need a form of identification unless you want to stop driving.
 Exactly.
 Stop living in the past.

 The process isn’t easy and it varies by state.
-If you’re living in the Golden State and things are looking less than golden in regards to a misplaced ID, here’s how to replace a lost license in California, from what you’ll need before leaving your house to what you’ll have to do in driving and following the law.
+If you’re living in the Golden State and things are looking less than golden in regards to a misplaced ID, here’s how to replace a lost California drivers license, from what you’ll need before leaving your house to what you’ll have to do in driving and following the law.

 Pack your bags!
 Time for a trip to your local DMV.

-You’re going to need to head to your local DMV office.
-You can not apply for a new license online or over the phone.
-The documents for a new license or identification card must be filled out at the office, in person.
-Before heading over to the DMV office, it’s suggested that you make an appointment with your local branch and specify that you need a duplicate for a lost or stolen license.
+You’re going to need to head to your local California DMV office.
+You can not apply for a new California drivers license online or over the phone.
+The documents for a new drivers license or identification card must be filled out at the office, in person.
+Before heading over to the California DMV office, it’s suggested that you make an appointment with your local branch and specify that you need a duplicate for a lost or stolen drivers license.

 There are a few circumstances of age or career to be aware of before getting together the corresponding documents for a renewing a license.

 If you’re a current driver under 18, you’ll need a parent or guardian’s signature on forms.
 They should accompany you to the DMV as well.
 If you’re hoping to replace a learner’s permit as opposed to a drivers license, you’ll continue with the process, but if the permit was expired you’ll be starting back at square one.